solflare-wallet/utl-aggregator/README.md

 CoinGecko has high barrier of entry for tokens, and is generally excellent when it comes to maintaining token list (since it's their job and business to do so).
 Legacy token list will be pruned (remove invalid mints, filtering by holders, last activity, LP tokens, scam tokens; this processed was described in Telegram chat) and transformed into the new standardized format.

-(To-Do)  _**External Provider sources**_ (Orca, Raydium, Saber, etc..) can host and maintain their own list of verified tokens, that aggregator can use when generating unified token list.
+[To-Do]  _**External Provider sources**_ (Orca, Raydium, Saber, etc..) can host and maintain their own list of verified tokens, that aggregator can use when generating unified token list.
 Each external provider will have to expose endpoint with a list of tokens they view as verified.
 This list will be in standardize format (which will include if token is LP-token, etc).

-(To-Do) Base external provider repo so any project (Orca, Raydium, Saber..) can host and expose their own verified token list with little developer effort.
+[To-Do] Base external provider repo so any project (Orca, Raydium, Saber..) can host and expose their own verified token list with little developer effort.
 This allows them to serve as trusted providers for other.

-___

-### - CoinGecko Provider
+### CoinGecko Provider
 Uses CoinGecko API to fetch all tokens with valid Solana mint address.
 Token' logoURI is fetched from CoinGecko also, while decimal is fetched from chain.
 That is why this provider also requires Solana RPC mainnet endpoint.